OmentaElvis/buss-protocol-spec/README.md

 - `length`: The number of bytes the value of the custom tag takes.
 You can skip this number of bytes if you don't recognize this custom tag.

+## Statefulness <a name="stateful"></a>
+By default, Bussin connections are stateless, meaning each request is processed independently without retaining any information from previous requests.
+As a result, the server requires the client to resubmit identifying headers with every request and response.

+However, clients can opt to upgrade to a stateful protocol, provided the server supports it.
+If the server does not support stateful mode, it should reject the request using the [No State (0x0a)](#nostate) return code.

+In stateful mode, the server is responsible for storing and tracking client-specified settings for future reference.
+The server can define limits on the maximum memory allocated for storing settings and the duration for which a state remains valid before it is deleted.

+While stateful connections may enhance communication speed between the server and client, they come at the cost of increased server memory usage to maintain state information.